mhurley100/pands-project/README.md

 Multivariate plotting lines for all 4 dimensions enables visualisation of the relationship between the variables.
 Again, the Setosa easily identifiable as being different.
 Multivariate plotting is adding a new dimension and is a step above tables and univariate analysis.

 ### Applying Machine learning
 Machine learning techniques aid validation of the dataset and estimate accuracy.
 It involves learning properties of a data set and then testing those properties against another data set.
-A common practice in machine learning is to evaluate an algorithm by splitting a data set into two- one of those sets the training set (properties are learned) and the other the testing set (to test the learned properties) [10] https://scikit-learn.org/stable/tutorial/basic/tutorial.html.
+A common practice in machine learning is to evaluate an algorithm by splitting a data set in two - one being the training set (properties are learned) and the other the testing set (to test the learned properties) [10] https://scikit-learn.org/stable/tutorial/basic/tutorial.html.

 KNN (K-Nearest Neighbor) appears to be the classification algorithm of choice for assigning a class to new data point.
 The main advantage of KNN is that it does not make any assumptions on the data distribution.
 It keeps all the training data to make future predictions by computing the similarity between an input sample and each training instance.